-• 550 truck-mounted saddle tanks: This equipment is used to pre-wet salt with salt brine or liquid magnesium as the salt is spread on highways.
+- 550 truck-mounted saddle tanks This equipment is used to pre-wet salt with salt brine or liquid magnesium as the salt is spread on highways.
 Pre-wetting salt helps it adhere to the pavement (reducing waste), dilute into a brine solution quicker (making salt more effective) and work at lower temperatures.
-Nearly all MDOT SHA's fleet of single axle dump trucks is equipped with this technology.

-• Slide-in Tanks - MDOT SHA is equipping two Quad-Axle trucks with 2,600-gallon slide-in tanks that will be used for pre-treating operations and for salt brine - only application routes where no granular salt is used.
-These tanks are easily removed to allow the trucks to spread granular salt if needed.

-• 310 wing plows: A wing plow is an additional plow mounted on the right side of a plow truck or grader.
-The extra plow allows crews to clear more snow from the road and shoulder in one pass, increasing efficiency while reducing the need for extra trucks and our carbon footprint.

-• 14 truck/trailer-mounted liquid applicator spray tanks: These units are used for anti-icing operations and liquid only routes (spraying salt brine on roads and bridges prior to precipitation to prevent snow and ice from bonding to the pavement).

-• 15 salt brine makers: These 15 salt brine makers are strategically placed around the state to fill and replenish up to 77 different locations throughout Maryland.
-This year, MDOT SHA is replacing five of its brine makers with automated units which can produce up to 9,000 gallons of brine per hour.
-This will help ease the burden of brine tank replenishment by quadrupling the output of our current units while producing a perfectly blended solution.

-• 3 tow plows: A tow plow is a separate plow that is towed behind an MDOT SHA salt/plow truck and will clear an extra highway travel lane.
-Tow plows will be used in conjunction with snow plow trains (several trucks driving in tandem).
-The introduction of the tow plow into MDOT SHA's fleet will help enhance highway snow clearing operations with fewer passes and less trucks on the highway.

-• 4 Dual-Wing plows: MDOT SHA is employing three dual-wing plows in Allegany, Frederick, Garrett and Montgomery counties.
+Nearly all MDOT SHA's fleet of single axle dump trucks is equipped with this technology. - Slide-in Tanks MDOT SHA has equipped 10 Quad-Axle trucks with 2,600-gallon slide-in tanks that will be used for anti-icing operations and for DLA snow routes where no granular salt is used.
+These tanks are easily removed to allow the trucks to spread granular salt if needed. - 310 wing plows A wing plow is an additional plow mounted on the right side of a plow truck or grader.
+The extra plow allows crews to clear more snow from the road and shoulder in one pass, increasing efficiency while reducing the need for extra trucks and our carbon footprint. - 14 truck/trailer-mounted liquid applicator spray tanks These units are used for anti-icing operations and liquid only routes (spraying salt brine on roads and bridges prior to precipitation to prevent snow and ice from bonding to the pavement). - 15 automated salt brine makers These automated salt brine makers are strategically placed around the state to fill and replenish the 77 brine tank farms throughout Maryland.
+This year, MDOT SHA has installed all but four of its new brine makers with automated units which can produce up to 9,000 gallons of brine per hour.
+This will help ease the burden of brine tank replenishment by quadrupling the output of our current units while producing a perfectly blended solution. - 3 tow plows A tow plow is a separate plow that is towed behind an MDOT SHA salt/plow truck and will clear an extra highway travel lane.
+Tow plows will be used in conjunction with snowplow trains (several trucks driving in tandem).
+The introduction of the tow plow into MDOT SHA's fleet will help enhance highway snow clearing operations with fewer passes and less trucks on the highway. - 4 Dual-Wing plows MDOT SHA is employing four dual-wing plows in Allegany, Frederick, Garrett and Montgomery counties.
 The extra wing plow can clear a two-lane highway in one pass.

-• 13 Quad-Axle trucks: MDOT SHA is employing trucks with enhanced material carrying capacity to treat longer sections of road.
-The enhanced capacity will allow the plow trucks to apply anti-icing material to more lane miles thus allowing better clearing results.

-• 72 (with 17 more planned) Non-Invasive Road Sensors: Non-invasive sensors mounted to overhead signs or poles and can detect the thickness of water, snow or ice within 1 mm of accuracy.
+- 16 Quad-Axle trucks MDOT SHA is employing trucks with enhanced material carrying capacity to treat longer sections of road.
+The enhanced capacity will allow the plow trucks to apply anti-icing material to more lane miles thus allowing better clearing results. - 78 Non-Invasive Roadway Sensors Non-invasive sensors are mounted to overhead signs or poles and can detect the thickness of water, snow or ice within 1 mm of accuracy.
 It also measures surface temperature, road condition, and freeze point/salt concentration on the road surface.
-This type of unit eliminates the need to install a sensor in the pavement.

-• Mobile Advanced Road Information Systems (MARWIS) - This year MDOT SHA installed 53 MARWIS sensors on maintenance equipment used in snow operations.
-The mobile road weather sensors will transform vehicles into mobile weather stations by detecting several critical road weather parameters, including temperatures, precipitation amounts and type (rain, snow, sleet, etc.) and relative humidity, dew points and traction.
-Together with other sensors on MDOT SHA weather stations, the technology will enable MDOT SHA maintenance forces have real-time information and help in tactical deployment of equipment.
+This type of unit eliminates the need to install a sensor in the pavement. - 105 Mobile Advanced Road Weather Information Sensor (MARWIS) These mobile road weather sensors will transform vehicles into mobile weather stations by detecting several critical road weather parameters, including temperatures, precipitation amounts and type (rain, snow, sleet, etc.), relative humidity, dew points and friction values.
+Together with other sensors on MDOT SHA weather stations, the technology will enable MDOT SHA maintenance forces to have real-time information and help in tactical deployment of equipment.